ulticoder/ulticoder.github.io/README.md

 this script</a>, then uploaded to the
 <a target="_blank" href="https://github.com/ulticoder/ulticoder.github.io">ulticoder.github.io project on GitHub</a>.

-HTML for this site is generated from GitHub Flavored Markdown text stored within the `_posts` folder withinthat repository.
+HTML for this site is generated from GitHub Flavored Markdown text stored within the `_posts` folder within that repository.

 The HTML is generated twice.
 Locally, markdown text is generated into HTML by Jekyll which runs under Ruby.
 HTML is generated into the `_site` folder.